 - In your garden, choose plants that are pollinated by birds or insects, rather than plants that release their seeds into the air.

-- Replace your lawn with bricked or paved areas.
+- Replace your lawn with types of artificial grass, bricked or paved areas.

 - Splash your eyes often with cold water to flush out any pollen.